 We always say that dads need to “get their hands dirty” when they jump into life as new parents.
 Enjoy this guest post from one of our members, Bryan Grossbauer, as he highlights the ins and outs of one of the dirtiest jobs of all, the toddler diaper change. – M.S.

 Who wants to walk around in a poopy diaper?
 Not anyone I know.
-Oh wait, yes, my 21 month old son, Finn.
+Oh, wait, yes, my 21-month-old son, Finn.
 How could I forget?
-I suppose it is not that he prefers the dirty diaper to a clean one, but that he just doesn’t have time to slow down for a change.
+I suppose it is not that he prefers a dirty diaper to a clean one, but that he just doesn’t have time to slow down for a change.
 Around every corner is a new discovery, a new experience unfolding before his eyes.
 Who has time to stop and stare at the ceiling while someone wipes and cleans you?
 Hmm, sounds pretty good to me.

-Here’s the play by play: with one arm I am able to hold him down while off come the pants.
+Here’s the play-by-play: with one arm I am able to hold him down while off come the pants.
 Then the legs start kicking.
 You have to watch out for a stray leg.
-Although small, toddlers have strong legs and are willing to show you what you what it really means to “kick”.
+Although small, toddlers have strong legs and are willing to show you what it really means to “kick.”

 Some kids outgrow this battle quite quickly, for others it continues to some extent until potty learning is complete.
 My son hasn’t quite decided to give the potty a chance yet.
 So for now, the battle wages on and once everything is said and done, he is a lot happier playing with trucks when he is nice and clean- he just doesn’t know it yet.

-Bryan Grossbauer is an actor, musician, former teacher, and full time stay at home dad.
-He is father to 22 month old Finn and has a daughter that will be arriving at the end of April.
+Bryan Grossbauer is an actor, musician, former teacher, and full-time stay-at-home dad.
 Bryan and his wife, Erin O’Callaghan, live in Manhattan and enjoy traveling, hiking, and live music.
 Follow his adventures at redwagonstories.blogspot.com and @bryangrossbauer on Twitter.